 Ember Await delivers a component for declarative promise resolution.
 Makes it easy to handle every state of the asynchronous process, without assumptions about the shape of your data or the type of request.
 Use it with fetch, Axios or other data fetching libraries, even GraphQL.

 Ember Await works well even in larger applications with multiple or nested data dependencies.
 It encourages loading data on-demand and in parallel at component level instead of in bulk at the route/page level.
 It's entirely decoupled from your routes, so it works well in complex applications that have a dynamic routing model or don't use routes at all.
-It is promise-based, so you can resolve anything you want, not just
+It is promise-based, so you can resolve anything you want, not just fetch requests.

 Works with promises, async/await and the Fetch API

 Expose states components for easier promise states handling

 Takes advantage of ember-concurrency to manage promise state (aborting, cancellation, etc.)